1AyaNabil1/Swan_Quote_Generator/README.md

 # AI Quote Generator

 A powerful AI-powered quote generator built with FastAPI.
-Generate inspirational, motivational, and creative quotes on demand using OpenAI's GPT models.
+Generate inspirational, motivational, and creative quotes on demand using Google's Gemini AI.

 ## Features